Anica-blip/3c-content-template-engine/README.md

 **Originally conceived and built by Claude (Anthropic).**
 Refined to professional Dark Purple standards by **Claude Sonnet 4.6 (Anthropic)** in collaboration with **Chef Anica / 3C Thread To Success Cooking Lab** 🧪👨‍🍳

-> _Designed & built with ❤️ by Claude (Anthropic) × Chef Anica · 3C Thread To Success Cooking Lab_
+> _Designed & built with ❤️ by Claude (Anthropic) × Chef Anica · 3C Thread To Success™ Cooking Lab_

 ---